CloudySn0w/BTLoader/README.md

 Tweak to inject [Ra1n](https://github.com/ra1ncord/ra1n) into Discord and perform various tasks.

 **We at BTLoader wish to clarify that while BTLoader is intended to load Ra1n upon its release, this functionality is not yet available.
-Consequently, BTLoader currently loads the Revenge Bundle.**
+Consequently, BTLoader currently loads the Kettu Bundle.**

 ## Installation